OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Mobile-Security-Framework - MobSF

-[MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF") is an automated, all-in-one mobile application pen-testing framework that also supports iOS.
-The easiest way of getting MobSF started is via docker.
+[MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF") is an automated, all-in-one mobile application pentesting framework that also supports iOS IPA files.
+The easiest way of getting MobSF started is via Docker.

 ```shell
 $ docker pull opensecurity/mobile-security-framework-mobsf
 $ docker run -it -p 8000:8000 opensecurity/mobile-security-framework-mobsf:latest
 ```

-However, if you want to use the dynamic analysis features you shouldn't setup MobSF inside a VM or use Docker.
-Instead, install and start it locally on your host computer by running:
+Or install and start it locally on your host computer by running:

 ```shell
 # Setup